Hiring Increases in Singapore – Wages to Remain Flat

 Tens of Thousands of Jobs

-The MOM reports an increase of 47,400 jobs during the fourth quarter, getting back to the actual hiring numbers.
+The MOM reports an increase of 47,400 jobs during the fourth quarter, returning to the actual hiring numbers.
 That is a net gain of nearly 50,000 jobs when you account for a 2,400 job decline in the previous quarter.
 Growth was spread across all sectors, with some seasonal employment opportunities growing faster.

 Wages Will Remain Flat